galexrt/docs.galexrt.moe/docs/kubernetes/system-requirements.md

 Network:

-* Bandwidth: at the very least 1G, recommended for smaller, lower traffic environents is 10G, 25G or more.
+* **Bandwidth**: at the very least 1G, recommended for smaller, lower traffic environents is 10G, 25G or more.

+!!! note
-  * Note: To reduce costs you get away with just having a single interface, instead of, e.g., 2 bonded interfaces, though having 2 will allow for more performance and also the server still being reachable in case of failure.
+    To reduce costs you can get away with just having **a single interface**, instead of, e.g., 2 interfaces being bonded together (it also reduces complexity).

 ## Master